solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_03_Azure_MySQL.md

 ## Azure Database for MySQL Deployment Modes

 Azure provides both *Single Server* and *Flexible Deployment* modes.
 Below is a summary of these offerings.
 For a more comprehensive comparison table, please consult [this document.](https://docs.microsoft.com/azure/mysql/select-right-deployment-type)

-### Single Server

-Single Server is suitable when apps do not need extensive database customization.
-Single Server will manage patching, offer high availability, and manage backups on a predetermined schedule (though developers can set the backup retention times between a week and 35 days).
-To reduce compute costs, developers can [pause the Single Server offering.](https://docs.microsoft.com/azure/mysql/how-to-stop-start-server) It offers an [SLA of 99.99%](https://azure.microsoft.com/updates/azure-database-for-mysql-general-availability/).

-> For a refresher on how the SLAs of individual Azure services affect the SLA of the total deployment, review the associated [Microsoft Learn Module.](https://docs.microsoft.com/learn/modules/choose-azure-services-sla-lifecycle/)

 ### Flexible Server